This post is about why

 the alternatives are, so this is my attempt at “GenericForeignKey considered

 Before I get going, I think that there are some legitimate cases, where most of the problems I'll highlight below aren't an issue.
 In particular, the following spring to mind:

-Most of this post is focussed on the first of these situations, but I'll also address the second briefly.
-First, to make things easier to talk about, I'll introduce an example application.
+Most of this post is focused on the first of these situations, but I'll also address the second briefly.
+First, to make things easier to talk about, I'll introduce an example.

 class Person(models.Model): name = models.CharField() class Group(models.Model): name = models.CharField() creator = models.ForeignKey(Person) # for a later example class Task(models.Model): description = models.CharField(max_length=200) # owner_id and owner_type are combined into the GenericForeignKey owner_id = models.PositiveIntegerField() owner_type = models.ForeignKey(ContentType, on_delete=models.PROTECT) # owner will be either a Person or a Group (or perhaps # another model we will add later): owner = GenericForeignKey('owner_type', 'owner_id')

 In this case there are just two options for